MSardelich/CJay/README.rst

     jint VM::Handler::JNI_VERSION = JNI_VERSION_1_8;

-- Define Java Virtual Machine options and create it:
+- Define Java Virtual Machine path and other options and create it:

 .. code-block:: cpp